grz0zrg/fsynth/documentation/mk/docs/concept.md

 The interface is web-based, available [online](https://www.fsynth.com) or locally.
 It has collaborative features which allow the same type of graphics content to be shown for multiple users.

 The synthesizer part is a separate software which must be downloaded and installed separately.
-It is also available as a configuration / installation free hardware platform on the [Fragment Store](https://store.fsynth.com).

 For sounds, the combination can be thought of as a spectral synthesis / resynthesis environment where all work apply from a frequency domain graphical standpoint.